garg-tejas/cots-detection/README.md

-# COTS Detection App
+# 🌊 COTS Detection App

+### Crown-of-Thorns Starfish Detection in Underwater Images

+---

-## 🌊 Overview
+## 📖 Overview

-The COTS Detection App is an interactive web application that uses computer vision to identify and classify crown-of-thorns starfish (COTS) in underwater images from the Great Barrier Reef.
-Built with Streamlit and YOLOv8, it provides real-time detection with bounding boxes and confidence scores.
-This project leverages the "TensorFlow - Help Protect the Great Barrier Reef" dataset to contribute to coral reef conservation efforts.
+The **COTS Detection App** is an interactive web tool that leverages **YOLOv8** and **Streamlit** to automatically detect and classify **Crown-of-Thorns Starfish (COTS)** in reef images.
+Built using the _TensorFlow - Help Protect the Great Barrier Reef_ dataset, this app aims to assist marine conservation efforts by providing fast, accurate detection of a major threat to coral ecosystems.

+---

 ## ✨ Features

-- Upload reef images in common formats (JPG, JPEG, PNG)
+- 📸 Upload reef images (JPG, JPEG, PNG)
-- Detect crown-of-thorns starfish with visual bounding boxes
+- 🧠 Real-time COTS detection with bounding boxes
-- Display detection results with confidence scores
+- 🎯 Displays confidence scores for each detection
-- User-friendly interface with simple, intuitive controls
+- 🖥️ Simple and intuitive Streamlit-based interface

+---

 ## 🚀 Installation